Calvary Lutheran Church

 5. Annual Meetings and Officer Installation

-II.5.a The annual voters’ assembly meeting will be held on or about the first Sunday in December to present the next year’s ministry plan, budget, and elect new officers to the Policy Board.
+II.5.a The annual voters assembly meeting will be held on or about the first Sunday in December to present the next year’s ministry plan, budget, annual reports, and elect new officers to the Policy Board.

 II.5.b Prior to the third week of November, board and committee chairs will submit budgets to the Policy Board and Treasurer for the subsequent year based on the goals established in the

 Ministry Plan.
-Board and committee chairs will also submit an initial draft of their annual report for presentation at the annual voters’ meeting.
+Board and committee chairs will also submit an initial draft of their annual report for presentation at the annual voters assembly.

 The Powers and Duties of the Pastoral Office as defined in the Calvary Lutheran Church bylaws are:

-6. Hire and supervise the church secretary, in accordance with published church policy.
+- Hire and supervise the Church Secretary, in accordance with published church policy.

 III.1.a.i As the spiritual leader and shepherd of Calvary Lutheran Church, having detailed knowledge of the daily occurrence and issues of the church, and being the most likely individual present at the church at any given time, the Pastor is authorized to conduct pressing church business typically handled by board or committee chairpersons if such issues require immediate action.
 The Pastor will inform the Policy Board or standing board or committee chairpersons as soon as practical for any decisions made relating to their area of expertise.